 Some people may think knee sleeves are the same as knee braces, but they’re not.
 Knee braces were created to treat preexisting knee injuries from further harm while knee sleeves and wraps are essentially worn as a preventative measure to safeguard the knee from potential risks.
 During physical activities, knee sleeves increase blood flow and reduces pain through compression and inner stabilization.
 The compressed knee encourages blood flow through the blood vessels in the knee, which is why the compression aspect is so important.
 Less pain and swelling are the results in using a knee sleeve during and after performances.
 The sleeve material is typically made from neoprene for its durability, flexibility and smoothness.
 A more specific use would be for adding warmth to the knee, limit patella movement, and increase proprioception, which is the capacity to feel the position of the joint as sensed by the central nervous system in a certain space.
 In other words, the knee sleeve is an apparatus that mechanically supports the joint.

-To the athletes involved in sports demanding heavy or complex knee movement here are some benefits in wearing knee sleeves.
+To the athletes involved in sports demanding heavy or complex knee movement here are some benefits of wearing knee sleeves.
 Knee sleeves are effective when doing activities like CrossFit, an exercise routine that requires the person to do many sporadic motions like squat jumps, double-unders, snatches and other types of movement that entail rigorous knee actions.
 This will help reduce the burdens on the knee and prevent the knee from getting injuries.
 Lifting heavy weights can injure the knees, but knee sleeves can help individuals lift heavier weights because the sleeves protect and stabilize the knee for maximum performance.
 The body can rest well on the knees and can stand upright with the support of knee accessories like knee sleeves and braces.
 This is why it is so useful for athletes after every game; they can use knee sleeves during their recovery period.
 It will ensure shorter recovery times because knee sleeves help blood circulation flow efficiently and smoothly through the body.
 It can also be used daily to ensure that a person will have correct knee posture.